port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/webhook.md

 ### Sync vs. async execution

-By default, the action will be executed **synchronously**, meaning that your backend will need to explicitly send Port its result via the API.
+By default, the action will be executed **asynchronous**, meaning that your backend will need to explicitly send Port its result via the API.

-Alternatively, you can set the execution type to **asynchronous**, which will cause the action to automatically report its result back to Port via the returned HTTP status code and payload.
+Alternatively, you can set the execution type to **synchronous**, which will cause the action to automatically report its result back to Port via the returned HTTP status code and payload.

 ## Next steps